*You cannot manage your team online if you only establish direct connections.

-- For a Home or Professional subscription, this means the computer will no longer be remotely accessible; you will need to make a desk-side visit to enable it again.
+- This means the computer will no longer be remotely accessible using a cloud connection; you will need to make a desk-side visit to enable it again.

-- For a Enterprise subscription, you may still be able to establish direct connections to the computer (depending on the network), though note removing a computer may have licensing implications.
+- If your subscription includes offline licensing and direct connections, you may still be able to establish direct connections to the computer (depending on the network)

 You can remove a computer from your team on the Computers page of your RealVNC account: